 Don't rub the area treated unless instructed to.

-If symptoms do not go away after 3 days or they seem to be getting worse, it is best to go back to the dermatologist or surgeon who performed the procedure.
+If symptoms do not go away after three days or they seem to be getting worse, it is best to go back to the dermatologist or surgeon who performed the procedure.
 Prolonged symptoms may be signs of possible complications linked to dermal fillers, which include:

 The cost of Dermal Fillers varies from ₹ 15,000 to ₹ 27,000 per 1 ml in Lucknow, India.

-Why does the cost of vary?
+Why does the cost vary?

 The longevity of the Dermal fillers